Why Choose Social Work at UNI?

 We offer the following degrees to educate students at both the generalist and advanced levels:

-Bachelor of Arts in Social Work (BA in Social Work) Prepares student to become generalist practitioners.
+Bachelor of Arts in Social Work (BA in Social Work) Prepares students to become generalist practitioners.

 Social Welfare Minor Designed for students interested in the social welfare field who do not plan to enter into professional social work practice.